When to Go, What to Expect & How to Avoid Rookie Mistakes

 The Main Drag vs. The Chill Alley

-Most people don’t realize there’s a “better” version of Khao San right next door.
+Most people do not realize there is a much easier version of this neighborhood sitting right next door.

 🦊 My Insider Hacks: Don’t Be a Rookie

 - The Tuk-Tuk Trap: Never take the guys waiting at the entrance.
-They’ll charge you 300 baht for a 50 baht ride.
-Walk two streets away and use inDrive.
-It’ll save you a headache.
+They’ll quote 300 baht for what should be a much cheaper ride.
+Walk away and use inDrive or Grab.

-- Connectivity: Don’t pay for the overpriced airport SIM.
-I use Roamless eSIM so I can check Grab prices and exchange rates without being scammed.
+- Connectivity: I use Roamless eSIM so I can check prices and routes instantly without relying on overpriced airport SIMs.

 Common Questions (The Honest Answers)